UX Design Bootcamp vs. Degree vs. Self-taught: How to choose in 2023?

 With UX/UI Expert, we offer something different.

-If you do the work, engage with your cohort and us, and you don’t think you’ve improved as a UX designer in a year, we’ll refund the total cost + $200 out of our own pockets.
+If you do the work, engage with your peers and us, and you don’t think you’ve improved as a UX designer in a year, we’ll refund the total cost + $200 out of our own pockets.
 You can read about our guarantee here.

 Do UX design bootcamps work?